 Like all Pixel cases in recent years, it's not the best Pixel 5 case, but it's pretty nice.
 It comes in a range of colors, and Google's really nailed the fit and finish; this thing fits like a glove without adding too much bulk.
 My primary concern is that fabric can pick up stains and smells pretty easily, so you'll want to be vigilant about cleaning it with soapy water when it touches something it's not supposed to.

-Google Pixel 5 review The Competition
+Google Pixel 5: Competition

-In previous years, we were forced to pit the Pixels against the best phones from Samsung, Apple, Huawei and others, and the consensus tended to split along specification fault lines: if you value power, go for another brand; if you value finesse, get a Pixel.
-This year, the Pixel 5 fails to advance things on a technology front at all — in fact, it's mostly a regression — so it's leaning far more on finesse than ever.
+In previous years, we were forced to pit the Pixels against the best phones from Samsung, Apple, Huawei, and others, and the consensus tended to split along specification fault lines: if you value power, go for another brand; if you value finesse, get a Pixel.
+The Pixel 5 fails to advance things on a technology front at all — in fact, it's mostly a regression — so it's leaning far more on finesse than ever.
 But even that story is slightly undermined by the excellent Pixel 4a and Pixel 4a 5G, phones that cost $350 and $200 less than the Pixel 5, respectively.

 At $699, it's pretty difficult to make the case for the Pixel 5, even after I've gushed about it for damn near 6,000 words.
 It's an easy phone to love but a hard one to recommend in the face of such stiff competition.

-Google Pixel 5 review Should you buy it?
+Google Pixel 5: Should you buy it?

 Who is the Pixel 5 for?

 Someone who loves smartphone photography.
 The Pixel is truly a camera first, and despite not making huge leaps over previous Pixels, this is still the best photography experience on Android.

 Someone who just wants to keep things simple.
 The Pixel experience is unrivaled, and there's just something about using one that feels fluid and natural.